cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 <summary>Layer 4 Attack Alerter</summary>
 <div>

-**What is it for?**
+**Who is it for?**

-BYOIP customers and Spectrum customers with Network Analytics that want to be alerted when Cloudflare has mitigated an attack.
+BYOIP customers and Spectrum customers with Network Analytics who want to receive a notification when Cloudflare has mitigated an attack.

 **Included with**